Click on names to see biographical information and photos.

 Cliff Bridges, VP Marketing/Communications

 Cliff was born in Greensboro, and attended all 12 years at the Curry School.
 He graduated from Emory University and earned a MS in Strategic Public Relations from The George Washington University.
 Previously, Cliff worked for Burlington Industries and The Polymer Group.
 In 2012, he established XEdge Communications Design & Sustainability with a focus on digital platforms and collaboration.
-He is currently a Contributing Faculty Member, at Walden University for Media, Marketing and Public Relations, and a Board member for GSI3, an intellectual properties company.
+He is the COO of Bridges-Law-Firm in San Francisco.
 He has served as a Board member for Sustain Charlotte, and as a Visiting Board Member for UNCG – corporate relationships.
-He and his wife Ann were the owners of Little Women stores in N.C., they have three grown children and nine grandchildren, and together they share a keen interest in entertaining, travel, theater, and gardening.
+He and his wife Ann were the owners of Little Women stores in N.C.
+They have three grown children and ten grandchildren, and together they share a keen interest in entertaining, travel, theater, and gardening.

 Board of Trustees